bestestimate/api/3. Distribution fitting/readme.md

 ### **DISTRIBUTION FITTING**

-This readme provides a description of the bootstrapping functionality.
+This readme provides a description of the distribution fitting functionality.

 #### **1. DESCRIPTION**

-Performs a distribution fitting analysis based on provided input data and a bootstrap and quantile quantile analysis.
+Performs a distribution fitting analysis based on provided input data and
+a bootstrap and quantile quantile analysis.

 #### **2. INPUT**